🔥 Top Bonus Get £200 Welcome Package + 11 Wager-Free Spins at MrVegas — Claim Now18+ • T&Cs apply • Play responsibly

 • Bonus advertising transparency (headline terms at point of offer).

-• Autoplay ban (no automated spinning on UK slots).
+• Autoplay ban (no automated spinning on slots).

 • Mixed-product bonus ban.